MichielvdVelde/eve-esi/README.md

 Node.js client for Eve Online ESI.
 Allows you to manage characters and tokens, and make authenticated and unauthenticated requests.
 This module makes use of my other Eve related module, [eve-sso](https://github.com/MichielvdVelde/eve-sso).
-Documentation is lacking, see the source code for guidance if you're brave enough to try it out.

 Before using the module you must create an application in the [Eve Online developers section](https://developers.eveonline.com/).
 This will